xcompact3d/Incompact3d/README.md

 |6| Boundary Layer               | TBL              |

+## New compiling FLAGS
+If the flags are not specified in the Makefile, the compile ignore the sections related to each flag.
+For example, if you do not need IBM in your simulation, do not compile the code with -DIBM,

+   -DDOUBLE_PREC - use double-precision
+   -DSAVE_SINGLE - save 3D data in single-precision
+   -DDEBG        - debuggin incompact3d.f90
+   -DIBM         - enable IBM calls
+   -DTIMING      - save a file with detailed timing between subroutines -DPOST        - enable statistics processing
+   -DVISU        - enable visu.f90
+   -DVISUEXTRA   - enable extra options visu.f90
+   -DELES        - enable explicit LES modelling -DSTRETCHING  - enable mesh stretching in y direction

+**Note:** In order to compile the code with the apropiate flags you must enter the -D$FLAG, i.e., -DDOUBLE_PREC

 ## Source Download and Compilation

 First, make sure you have all the [required dependencies](#required-build-tools-and-external-libraries) installed.